Probate Q&A Series

 • Has been described in unclear or improper language

-—you can still admit the will to probate via solemn form.
-The judge or clerk may then appoint a personal representative under the rules for an “administrator with will annexed.”
+—you can still seek to admit the will to probate.
+The clerk may then appoint a personal representative under the rules for an “administrator with the will annexed.”
 These rules appear in N.C.
-Gen. Stat. § 31-6.2.
-That appointment gives someone full authority to settle the estate according to the will’s terms.
+Gen. Stat. § 28A-4-1.
+That appointment gives someone authority to settle the estate according to the will’s terms.

-1. File a petition in the clerk’s office of the district court.
+1. File an application for probate and letters in the clerk’s office of superior court.

-7. If the named executor is invalid, ask the court to appoint an administrator with will annexed.
+4. If the named executor cannot serve, request appointment of an administrator with the will annexed.

 2. Key Points to Remember

-• The court can appoint an administrator with will annexed if the executor language is improper (§ 31-6.2).
+• The clerk can appoint an administrator with the will annexed if the named executor cannot serve (§ 28A-4-1).

-• Gather all original documents and line up witnesses early to avoid delays.
+• Gather all original documents early to avoid delays.

 • Clerks handle estate inventories and accountings once the personal representative takes office.